- 24.2-megapixel stacked, back-illuminated, full-frame (35.6 x 23.8 mm) Exmor™ RS CMOS image sensor

 - Computer: You can copy images to a computer using the available downloadable software and print the images.

-InfoLithium Battery: The α9 is powered by the NP-FZ100 InfoLithium battery, which has approximately over twice the capacity of the NP-FW50 battery (2280mAh vs. 1080mAh).
+InfoLithium Battery: The α9 II is powered by the NP-FZ100 InfoLithium battery (7.2V, 2280mAh).
 The battery communicates data to the camera, so that the percentage of battery power remaining can be displayed.
 The battery life specs are as follows:

 - Shooting Still

 - Viewfinder: Approx. 500 shots

 - Recording Movies